 If you, like me, are an older grappler (I am 40 years young next year), then you will almost certainly benefit from Vitamin D supplementation.
 As we age our body becomes less able to produce Vitamin D from UV light and a 70-year-old produces 4 times less vitamin D from sunlight than a 20-year-old.

 Vitamin D also plays an important role in offsetting some of the effects of ageing.
 Each strand of DNA in our bodies is capped by something called a telomere.
-Telomeres are a little like the cap at the end of a shoelace that protect the shoelace from fraying, but instead of protecting the shoelace they protect DNA strands from damage.
+Telomeres are a little like the cap at the end of a shoelace that protects the shoelace from fraying, but instead of protecting the shoelace they protect DNA strands from damage.
 As we get older our telomeres shorten and telomere length is considered to be an excellent biological marker of age.
 Studies have shown that telomere length is longer in people taking Vitamin D supplements.
-In essence this means that people with higher Vitamin D levels are biologically younger than their vitamin D deficient counterparts.
+In essence, this means that people with higher Vitamin D levels are biologically younger than their vitamin D deficient counterparts.

 The moral of the story is that if you want to still be grappling in your 50s, 60s or even 70s, then it is probably a good idea to make sure you are getting plenty of Vitamin D!